 Mean score of companies in the Land Transportation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Transport International Holdings's score of 20 is higher than 53% of the industry.
+Transport International Holdings's score of 20 is lower than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Transport International Holdings, headquartered in Hong Kong, reported total carbon emissions of approximately 504,889,000 kg CO2e, comprising about 498,289,000 kg CO2e from Scope 1 and about 6,624,000 kg CO2e from Scope 2 emissions.
-This reflects a slight increase in Scope 1 emissions compared to 2022, which recorded approximately 458,518,000 kg CO2e in Scope 1 and about 6,518,000 kg CO2e in Scope 2.
-The company has set ambitious climate commitments, including a target to reduce Scope 1 and 2 greenhouse gas emissions from its investment properties in Hong Kong by 58.6% per square metre by 2030.
+In 2023, Transport International Holdings, headquartered in Hong Kong (HK), reported total carbon emissions of approximately 504,889,000 kg CO2e, comprising 498,289,000 kg CO2e from Scope 1 and 6,240,000 kg CO2e from Scope 2 emissions.
+This marks a notable increase from 2022, where emissions were about 465,518,000 kg CO2e (458,518,000 kg CO2e from Scope 1 and 6,518,000 kg CO2e from Scope 2).
+The company has set ambitious climate commitments, including a target to reduce Scope 1 and 2 greenhouse gas emissions from investment properties in Hong Kong by 58.6% per square metre by 2030, starting from 2019 levels.
 Additionally, in 2023, Transport International Holdings established science-based targets validated by the Science Based Targets initiative (SBTi), aiming for carbon neutrality across all scopes by 2050.
-Transport International Holdings has consistently disclosed its emissions data for Scope 1 and 2, but does not currently report on Scope 3 emissions.
-The company’s ongoing efforts and commitments reflect a proactive approach to addressing climate change and reducing its carbon footprint in the transportation sector.
+The emissions data reflects a commitment to transparency and accountability in addressing climate change, with a focus on significant reductions in operational emissions.

 Access structured emissions data, company-specific emission factors, and source documents